guan-wei-huang31/leetcode-solution/0019-RemoveNthNodeFromEndofList/README.md

   };
   ```
 - Time Complexity: O(n)
-  where L is the length of the linked list.
   The list is traversed twice (once to move ptr_r and once for both pointers together).
 - Space Complexity: O(1)
-  The algorithm performs the operation in-place without using additional space proportional to the input size.
+  As no additional data structures proportional to the size of the input are used.

 ---

 ## **Conclusion**
-This two-pointer approach efficiently removes the specified elements from the array with a linear time complexity.
-It avoids using extra space, making it a space-efficient solution.
+The two-pointer approach is efficient for removing the n-th node from the end of a linked list.
+By leveraging a dummy node, the solution ensures edge cases such as removing the head node are handled seamlessly.
+This method is optimal in both time and space complexity.

 ### **Future Plans**
 - Add more solutions using other languages like Python and Java.